 Sustainable Energy – without the hot air

-David MacKay, professor of Physics at Cambridge, has recently published a wide ranging book on Sustainable Energy.
+David MacKay, professor of Physics at Cambridge, has published a wide ranging book on Sustainable Energy.
 He brings this huge subject down to size by measuring our use and sources of energy in understandable units on a human scale: kWh per day per person.
 He examines our uses of energy, and sources of energy and concludes that 90% of current energy used in the UK derives from fossil fuels and that this is clearly unsustainable.

 He examines what sources of renewable energy are available and what quantity we could reasonably achieve from solar energy, wind power, wave power etc. and comes to some interesting conclusions about the scale of the problem and the practicalities involved.